 Difficulty: Easy

-This trail takes you along the shoreline of Flores Island in Ahousaht First Nation territory.
+The Trail: The Wild Side Trail takes you along the shoreline of Flores Island in Ahousaht First Nation territory.
 Most of the hike is along incredible sandy beaches.
 The trail is a short water taxi ride from Tofino.
 This off-the-beaten-path hike doesn’t get many visitors, making it one of the quietest hikes on this list of the best backpacking trips in BC.

-More Info: Get details on this hike in my Wild Side Trail guide and my book, Backpacking on Vancouver Island.
+- Get details on this hike in my Wild Side Trail guide and my book, Backpacking on Vancouver Island.

-Heads up!
-The Wild Side Trail opens in May and made my list of the best spring backpacking trips in British Columbia AND my list of the best easy backpacking trips in BC.
-PLUS… You can get to this hike without a car!
-It’s on my list of car-free backpacking trips in BC.
+- The Wild Side Trail opens in May and made my list of the best spring backpacking trips in British Columbia

 Circlet Lake and Mount Albert Edward